 The transfer of land to the SODI aligns with their goals of attracting private industry and developing Private Public Partnerships to create industrial opportunities on the reservation.
 These opportunities can align with the interests of the regional community as identified in the Public Outreach work performed by the OU Voinovich School.
 We strongly urge you to approve this transfer of property as you consider the positive impacts this will have on the economy of southern Ohio.

 Aaron Adams, D.O., F.A.A.F.P.
-Kings Daughter's Medical Center-Ohio Medical Director Scioto County Health Coalition, Chairman t:
+Kings Daughter's Medical Center-Ohio Medical Director Scioto County Health Coalition, Chairman ecomments@fbports.com mickey99@ptd.net draft environmental assessment

 Andie Otto